 1. Lighting

-Lightning is the basic requirement for aquatic as well as non-aquatic plants, as they need it for photosynthesis.
 Light requirements can differ for different plants, with some demanding low to moderate light while others require high light intensity.
 The thumb rule is to provide 8-12 hours of lighting a day to ensure the full growth of your plant.
-LED lights are best for my case.
+A timer can make your life easier by automatically turning the lights on and off.

 Excessive lighting can enhance your plant’s growth; however, it also produces algae and other nasty stuff that can be a headache for you.
 Also, high light intensity for longer periods can stress your fish.
 On the other hand, too low lighting can retard the growth of your plant.
 Therefore, moderate light is essential to thrive in the plant.

 Buy aquarium lights according to the size of your aquarium.
-I prefer customizable light sources that can work for a wide range of tank sizes.
-When purchasing a light, read the instructions for tank size and other considerations.
-You can discover comprehensive insights on betta fish lighting in our detailed content.
+We prefer customizable light sources that can work for a wide range of tank sizes.
+When purchasing a light, make sure to read the instructions regarding tank size and other important considerations.

 Gooing Top LED Grow Light,6000K